 It’s a topic with a lot of interest, mainly from parents who want to learn how to provide a healthy lifestyle for their kids, and they also hold the money to buy a product (maybe an ebook) to help them do so.

-Step 3: Build Organic traffic to your website
+Step 3: Build organic traffic to your blog

 Let’s recap the process so far.

-Your first step is to register your own domain and setup your website.
+Your first step is to register your own domain and set up your blog.

 Your second step is to decide the topics to cover in your blog and master the keyword research process.